 YouTube.
-We're so grateful to have a platform where we can share our work, and the platform also helps (partially) with supporting our work so we can continue to create.
+We're so grateful to have a platform where we can share our work, and the platform also helps with supporting our work so we can continue to create.
 A while back, we wrote a post about tips for viewers using YouTube to watch edu videos.
 We wanted to update and expand on that based on what we've learned over the years.
 We try to keep this updated.

-2- Captions/subtitles on edu videos can be available in different languages!
+1- Captions/subtitles on edu videos are also available in different languages!

 You knew that you could click the "CC" button at the bottom to see subtitles!
 But, did you know that thanks to our amazing subtitle contributors, many of our videos have subtitles in different languages?
 Check out the screenshot video below for more info about how to see subtitles in different languages!

 Important Update: On September 28, 2020, YouTube removed the feature that allows the community to contribute new subtitles.
 This affects all YouTube channels.
 However, any previously created subtitles that were published before this date will remain!
-If you are interested in volunteering to translate our subtitles, please visit our Google Form.
+If you are interested in volunteering to translate our subtitles, please visit here.

 3- But also: transcripts!

 Maybe you knew that most YouTube edu videos offer captions.
 But did you know that you can also access the video transcript?
 Just click the three dots at the bottom right of the video---and then "open transcript."
 Screenshot below!
 After opening the transcript, you will see it open at the top right.
 Click the three buttons next to the word "Transcript" and you can also toggle the timestamps on and off as well!

 4- Ads on YouTube that you don't want to see?

 While you'll find ads on many Google services, including edu YouTube videos, did you know that you (the viewer) can have more control over ads you see?
-You can turn off ad personalization or update preferences on your Google account: https://adssettings.google.com
+You can update preferences on your Google account: https://adssettings.google.com

 5- Time stamped table of contents (now called "chapters")?